vivekascoder/vivekascoder.github.io/content/posts/exploring-fuel-network.md

 ## Why are we scaling ethereum using layer 2.

-It always feel like ethereum is that layer 1 blockchain that everyone's trying so hard to scale but it's fundamentally meant to be slow.
+It always feels like Ethereum is that layer 1 blockchain that everyone's trying so hard to scale but it's fundamentally meant to be slow.
 Shouldn't we try to put a lot of effort in improving the base layer instead of figuring out million ways to come up with various layer 2 and sidechain to scale it.

 ## Simplest smart contract development lifecycle on Fuel network.